5 Reasons Why Gen Z Prefers Video Learning

 In this article we’ll explore why Gen Z prefers video learning, and some of the ways you can implement this learning tool into your curriculum.

-Videos are Simply a Major Part of Their Lives
+Videos are a Major Part of Gen Z Lives

 While mass video consumption and video learning have been around for the greater part of the last two decades, Gen Z is the first generation that is considered “natives” to the digital age.
 For them, the high speed internet has always existed with widespread access.
 They have particularly grown up in an era where social media and short snippets of video content have been quite prevalent.
 In fact, YouTube is one of the most frequently visited sites for Gen Z.